Spicing up your new aquarium with some exotic freshwater crustaceans is always a good idea.

 How would different shrimp species work in a Betta tank?

 Take a look at the most common shrimp species that may be kept with a Betta fish:

-1. Ghost Shrimp
+1. Bettas and Ghost Shrimp

 In the majority of cases, Betta fish and Ghost shrimp are compatible and may live together with no conflicts.

+The almost transparent coloration of these shrimp won’t attract your Betta’s sight, so they won’t be perceived as an intruder.
 Ghost shrimp are also large enough to not get eaten by your Betta since they reach a size of about 1.5 inches when mature.